Josh Bell Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- In his most recent time out on Saturday, the right-hander tossed 5 2/3 innings against the Toronto Blue Jays, giving up four earned runs while surrendering five hits.
+- In his most recent time out on Sunday, the right-hander went five innings against the Toronto Blue Jays, giving up two earned runs while surrendering five hits.

+- The 27-year-old has an ERA of 2.68, with 8.3 strikeouts per nine innings, in seven games this season.
+Opponents are batting .207 against him.

 © 2023 Data Skrive.
 All rights reserved.